Student Code of Conduct

 - The Registrar or designee will be the Hearing Officer at the Formal hearing.

 - At the start of the hearing, the Registrar or designee shall read the name, date, and time of the hearing into the taped record.
 The composition of the Judicial Board shall be read into the taped record.
-The Registrar or designee shall inform the student(s) of the charges, his or her rights, and the hearing procedures.
-The Judicial Board will consist of three (3)members appointed by the Registrar or designee.
+The Hearing Officer shall inform the student(s) of the charges, his or her rights, and the hearing procedures.
+The Judicial Board will consist of three (3)members appointed by the President’s Designee.

 - The Hearing Officer shall ask the student charged to plead responsible or not responsible.
 If the student pleads responsible, the student shall be given an opportunity to explain his/her actions.
 If the student pleads not responsible, the parties shall present the factual versions of the alleged code violation and all evidence.

-- The role of the Hearing Officer or the Judicial Board consists of listening to the testimony, asking questions of the witnesses, and reviewing the testimony and the evidence presented at the hearing.
-The Hearing Officer or the Judicial Board shall render a factual decision as to the existence of a violation of the Student Code of Conduct.
+- The role of the Judicial Board consists of listening to the testimony, asking questions of the witnesses, and reviewing the testimony and the evidence presented at the hearing.
+The Judicial Board shall render a factual decision as to the existence of a violation of the Student Code of Conduct.

 - After all proofs and final statements are presented, the hearing will be adjourned.
 If a Judicial Board is convened, it will deliberate in unrecorded, closed session.
 A decision shall be made by majority vote and shall be based solely on the testimony and evidence presented at the hearing and the papers filed by the parties.
 A decision of the Judicial Board will include a sanction.